AusClimateService/bias-correction-data-release/README.md

 except hursmin and hursmax (which were calculated using unaffected hourly BARPA data).
 The table below lists the affected timesteps.

-Last update: Tues 2 July 4am: All QME runs completed for ssp126.
+Last update: Fri 5 July 4pm: All QME runs using BARRA-R2 as reference have been rerun with the reference period starting at 1980 instead of 1979, due to spin-up values being present in 1979 BARRA data.

 | GCM | RCM | run  | exp | tas max | tas min | pr   | rsds   | sfcWind max | hurs max | hurs min | missing data |